ibara/l80/README.md

 `l80` does not recognize nor remove the code of unused symbols.
 Doing so is planned.

+The order of the object files and libraries can be very important.

 Bugs
 ----
 Probably lots.
 Test and let me know.